ImgBotApp/InternetNL/detail/web/ipv6/web-AAAA/verdict/good_en.md

-There is at least one AAAA record with IPv6 address for your web server.
+There is an AAAA record with IPv6 address for at least one of your web server(s).